 Determined not to follow the plight of its predecessor, the Varsity Ragge, which had perished due to student apathy, the editors of On Dit encouraged contributions from associations, sports clubs and individuals, and devoted considerable space to letters of controversy, criticism and praise, always flavoured with irreverence and humour.
 Student artistic and literary efforts found expression in the Adelaide University Magazine.

-On Dit is the second oldest student newspaper in Australia and remains a unique chronicle of University of Adelaide history and community.
+On Dit is the second oldest student newspaper in Australia and remains a unique chronicle of history and community.